MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 $$

 ### SAT Algorithms for CNF
-Now that we know how to transform to CNF, let's look into algorithms that solve SAT for CNF formulas.
+Now that we know how to transform to <abbr title="Conjunctive Normal Form">CNF</abbr>, let's look into algorithms that solve SAT for <abbr title="Conjunctive Normal Form">CNF</abbr> formulas.

 #### DPLL
-The basic algorithm that we'll use is DPLL, which applies clausal resolution recursively until an empty clause appears, or all clauses are unit clauses.
+The basic algorithm that we'll use is [<abbr title="Davis–Putnam–Logemann–Loveland">DPLL</abbr>](https://en.wikipedia.org/wiki/DPLL_algorithm), which applies clausal resolution recursively until an empty clause appears, or all clauses are unit clauses.
 This works thanks to the [theorem on refutational completeness of the clausal resolution rule](#theorem:refutational-completeness-of-the-clausal-resolution-rule).

 {% highlight scala linenos %}
 def DPLL(S: Set[Clause]): Bool = {